openharmony/docs/en/application-dev/reference/apis-basic-services-kit/errorcode-account.md

 **Error Message**

-The number of token reaches upper limit.
+The number of tokens reaches the upper limit.

 **Possible Causes**